 Sak Yant designs aren’t just found on the skin.
 After my tattoo was completed, I paid a visit to the local Chiang Mai Amulet Market where I saw the different designs on cloth which you can hang in your house or wear under your clothes to get that protection you need.

 This experience is going to stay with me for a long time.
 Yes, yes, physically it’s going to be there for a looooooong time but mentally, I am really aware of what I have been given and I’m excited to be bursting through 2016 with this blessing now a part of me!

 If you’re looking for more inspiration on alternative tattoos whilst travelling, check out The Broke Backpacker’s special journey to receive a tribal tattoo from Whang Od.

 Still Have Questions You Need Answered?

-Do you want to get a Sak Yant Tattoo?
-Click on the banner below!
+Are you ready to get your Sak Yant Tattoo?

 Save This Sak Yant Experience For Later!
 Pin Me!